 Add greenery to every room!
 From lucky bamboos, to succulents, to orchids, having a living element in every room truly changes the mood and increases the flow of energy.
 There are many options - wall vases, air plants, mason jars, stone vases, wood vases and endless combinations of natural materials that create beautiful, simple, modern displays.
 Succulents are always an amazing choice because of their durability and aesthetic.
 They require minimal water and the monochromatic colors blend well with most decor.

-We hope you enjoy enlivening your rooms in 2017!
+We hope you enjoy enlivening your rooms with these botanical décor ideas!
 Lets us know your favorite way to bring natural elements into home decor.